serpensalbus/MgnlDogs/docs/AdminCentral login/keycloak-sso.md

 !!! tip

-    If you still want/must use the old format (maybe for additional clients you connect to Keycloak), you can start the server with the **http-relative-path** flag, like `bin/kc.[sh|bat] start-dev --http-relative-path /auth`
+    If you still want/must use the old format (maybe for additional clients you connect to Keycloak), you can start the server with the **http-relative-path** flag, like `bin/kc.[sh|bat] start-dev --http-relative-path /auth`.

 #### Adding group membership to the token in Keycloak

-To be able to apply appropriate permissions on Magnolia AdminCentral, an exernal user needs to "bring" some information about group- (role-) memberships after authentication.
-Otherwise the Magnolia backend would not be able to resolve correct roles and ACLs.
+To be able to apply appropriate permissions on Magnolia AdminCentral, an external user needs to “bring” some information about group- (role-) memberships after authentication.
+Otherwise, the Magnolia backend would not be able to resolve correct roles and ACLs.

 As the Keycloak administration interface has slightly changed with recent versions, some user might not be able to follow along existing documentation.

 **Add group memberships of a user to an ID token:**

 - In Keycloak, select your **realm** and the client you want to configure (like *magnoliaAuthor*).
-- Choose **Client scopes** => click on **clientName-dedicated**.
+- Choose **Client scopes** → click on **clientName-dedicated**.

 ![Add client scope](_img/keycloak-sso/01_kc_client_add_scope.png)